 (b) provide the applicant with a reasonable opportunity to take corrective action.

 If not corrected, at the sole discretion of the Registrar, the application shall be declined.
-Refusal of an application shall not prevent an applicant from making a subsequent application for approval, provided that the requirements of these Procedures are fully complied with in respect thereto, and payment of the appropriate fee together with VAT (if applicable) is made.
+Refusal of an application shall not prevent an applicant from making a subsequent application for approval, provided that the requirements of these Procedures are fully complied with in respect thereto, and payment of the appropriate fee for this subsequent application together with VAT (if applicable) is made.